 The manger chooses the companies depending upon their market capitalization and invests in stocks of 100 to 130 large capitalization companies.

-Fund’s expense ratio is 0.58% and it involves above average risk.
+The expense ratio for this fund is 0.58% and involves above average risk.

 2. Vanguard Capital Opportunity Investor (VHCOX)